jf990/resource-proxy-node/README.md

-# TO DO

-1. handle token exchange
-1. remove test URLs from configs
-2. clean configs to a default version

 # node.js ArcGIS Proxy Server
 This is an implementation of an ArcGIS proxy server using node.js.
 While this server can proxy most http requests, it is specifically designed to act on behalf of ArcGIS type services following the [ArcGIS Resource Proxy](https://github.com/Esri/resource-proxy/) specification.
 The proxy handles support for: